 NOTE 7: Degradation of service experience resulting from the adjustment is subject to subscription-based user consent.

-Subject to operator’s policy, regulatory requirements and user consent, the 5G network shall enable to control the access of UEs to the network (e.g. block traffic, disable specific application etc) based on the energy-related characteristics of the network.

 Subject to operator’s policy and regulatory requirements, the 5G network shall be able to trigger charging events corresponding to an impacted UE when degrading performance of services with QoS criteria (e.g. to a lower bitrate) in order to achieve energy saving.

 Subject to user consent, operator policy and regulatory requirements, the 5G network shall be able to assist an authorized 3rd party to identify a set of target UEs for whom to adjust the provided application service, considering criteria such as the current and future (e.g. predicted) energy-related characteristics of their serving network.